 Throughout the year: Monday, Wednesday, Friday 1:30.
 Subject to change.

-Credit: Nine quarter hours.
 Prerequisite: German 101 or its equivalent.

 302a.
 GERMAN LYRIC POETRY.-A study of its origins and development with emphasis on the poetry of Goethe and Schiller, of the Romantic School, and of the contemporary Lyrists.